bfi-prog-notes/bfi-prog-notes.github.io/_posts/2025-09-26-ready-steady-go.md

 More disciplined, yes; more creative, no. It was probably this aspect that most riled adults – that teenagers could happily and successfully get along without the authority of anyone older.
 Elkan Allan, who as executive producer devised and master-minded the programme, enthusiastically endorsed this.
 Apart from myself, who was regarded as somewhere between an elderly brother and a youngish uncle, everybody on the production team had to be more or less in their teens.
 What’s more they had to work as a team and keep control of the programme’s content.
 What matter if Cathy McGowan fluffed her lines: to a teenager she was one of Us, not Them.
 Meanwhile Vicki Wickham, who started on the programme as my secretary and became the editor, gradually developed into a kind of conscience for the pop world.
 Earlier than anyone, she identified the source of the best of current pop, and held this up as the example which every record producer had to match.

 Stories of the Beatles’ retirement were published the same week as the announcement of the end of _Ready Steady Go!_ The coincidence should signify something.
 The end of an era, perhaps.
 More likely, it’s just that the novelty has worn off.
 Teenagers don’t dance, dress or sing less interestingly than they did in 1963.
 But the adults have joined the game.

-From _Fusion_, the house magazine of Rediffusion – number 45, Christmas 1966
+**From _Fusion_, the house magazine of Rediffusion – number 45, Christmas 1966**
+<br><br>

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTEwMzIyMzYwNTFdfQ==
+eyJoaXN0b3J5IjpbLTE2OTQxNTMxMjVdfQ==
 -->